BSc MRes PhD

 To assess the impacts of sea-level rise, she uses the Dynamic Interactive Vulnerability Assessment (DIVA) model , developed by Robert Nicholls in Southampton and other non-Southampton scientists.
 DIVA assesses the global and regional vulnerability of sea-level rise and subsequent impacts, such as land loss, people flooded and the associated costs.
 Sally also supervises dissertations (mostly undergraduate Environmental Scientists ).
 She is an associate member of the Institute of Physics and part of the Environmental Physics Group.
-Sally has also interacted physics and marine science activities through science and engineering busking - most recently on the Isle of Wight ferries.
+Sally has also interacted physics and marine science activities through science and engineering busking, such as on the Isle of Wight ferries.

 The University of Southampton's electronic library (e-prints)